temporalio/documentation/docs/security/authentication.md

 ## Servers

-Servers can fall victim to spoofing and MITM attacks.
-To prevent these, specify the `serverName` in the `client` section of your mTLS configuration.
+Servers can fall victim to spoofing and [MITM attacks]().
+Prevent this by specifying `serverName` in the `client` section of your mTLS configuration.

-This enables established connections to authenticate the endpoint.
-This means that the server certificate that is presented to a connecting client has the given the server name.

 Server configuration can be accomplished on `internode` and `frontend` endpoints.

 ## Client Connections

-Client connections can be restricted to certain endpoints.
-These clients would need certificates issued by a specific Certificate Authority.
+Client connections can be restricted to certain endpoints by requiring certificates from a specific Certificate Authority (CA).

 Specify the certificates allowed by modifying the `clientCaFiles`/ `clientCaData` and `requireClientAuth` properties.
 These properties are found in the `internode` and `frontend` sections of the mTLS configuration.